tahczeban/Belly_Button_Challenge/README.md

 **DELIVERABLE 3:** Create a Gauge Chart

 This interactive gauge chart depicts the value of the weekly washing frequency with the range set a value of 0 to 10 on the progressbar, which displays the black gauge (FIGURE: 5).
-When comparing the amount of scrubs per week, it can be ascertained that the benefits of hand washing are predicted to be significantly increased for ID#955 in comparison to ID#967 (FIGURE:5 and 4, respectively).
+When comparing ID#967 and ID#955, the amount of scrubs per week can be visualized for both (FIGURE:4 and 5).